wechto/paper/README.md

 :curly_loop: [First Order Constrained Optimization in Policy Space](https://proceedings.neurips.cc//paper/2020/file/af5d5ef24881f3c3049a7b9bfe74d58b-Paper.pdf) :fire: :+1:

 Using data generated from the current policy, FOCOPS first finds the optimal update policy by solving a constrained optimization problem in the nonparameterized policy space.
 FOCOPS then projects the update policy back into the parametric policy space.

+:curly_loop: [Reinforcement Learning with Convex Constraints](https://arxiv.org/pdf/1906.09323.pdf) :fire: :volcano: :droplet:

+we propose an algorithmic scheme that can handle a wide class of constraints in RL tasks, specifically, any constraints that require expected values of some vector measurements (such as the use of an action) to lie in a convex set.

+:curly_loop: [Batch Policy Learning under Constraints](https://arxiv.org/pdf/1903.08738.pdf) :volcano: :droplet:  ​ ​

+propose a flexible meta-algorithm that admits any batch reinforcement learning and online learning procedure as subroutines.

+ ​

  ​